defifuture/erc20-batched-meta-transactions/README.md

 The `processMetaBatch()` function is agnostic to how relayers work and are organized.

-The function can be used by a network of relayers who coordinate to avoid collisions (meta txs with the same nonce meant for the same token contract).
+The function can be used by a network of relayers who coordinate to avoid collisions (meta transactions with the same nonce meant for the same token contract).
 Having a network of relayers makes sense for tokens with lots of traffic.

 A relayer would most likely have a website (web3 application) through which a user could submit a meta transaction.
 Pending meta transactions can be logged in that website's database (and communicated with other relayers to avoid collisions) until the relayer decides to make an on-chain transaction.